qball1809/App-Store/Beta-V3.md

   * You must accept, that this is beta software!
   * You must be able to manually install WebTools, since auto update will not work
   * You must be able to manually grab the WebTools log files from your PMS
-  * No support will be given to installation issues!
-If you can't install it manually, then sorry, but then you are not beta material
+  * No support will be given for installation issues!
+If you can't install it manually, then sorry, you are not beta tester material.
   * You must sign up for our Slack.
 (Link given, when signing up)
   * You must [create a GitHub account](https://github.com/join?source=header-repo), if not already having one
   * You must sign up for our translation site.
 (Link is in the Slack)